Singularity-Coder/Instant-Kotlin/README.md

 # Code-Snippets-Kotlin
 List of Kotlin topics and their code snippets!

+## Why Kotlin
+A lot of Kotlin is about promoting immutability.
+Scope functions, conditional expressions, etc. So if you want to write functional style code in an Object Oriented Language then this is it.

 ## Package definition and imports
 ```Kotlin